 Want to scream for joy while you fly like Tarzan through the trees?
 Take a thrilling ride through the forest on one of two unique zip lines, all while safely attached to a wire.
 It’s an exhilarating experience that no one should miss, whether you’re eight or 80 years old.
 Physically it’s one of the easiest activities on the property, but it can also be mentally intimidating to step off the platform.
-Letting go and giving it a try is a highlight for many of our visitors.
+Let go and give it a try!
+It is a highlight for many of our visitors.

 Ever wonder what it’s like to climb a 50 foot tree?
 Now is your chance to find out.
 In the logger’s tradition, climb the giant staples pinned to a Douglas Fir, with a rope and harness to keep you safe.
 It doesn’t hurt the tree, and the birds eye view from the top is one of a kind.

-Lodge guests and visitors can take part in self-guided and free activities.
-For safety reasons, we ask that you sign in at the office, but otherwise feel free to enjoy these activities at your leisure.
+Lodge guests can take part in self-guided activities.
 Want a guide to show you around?
 Our skilled and knowledgeable instructors are often available to lead you through these activities for a fee.
-Please enquire for details (250) 286-3122.
+Please inquire for details at the office or call (250) 286-3122.